vagner4work/advanced_custom_post_types/README.md

 Use a php include to add the file acpt.php to your plugin or functions.php theme file.
 For more advanced users look at the code comments for help on what args are avalible.

+Troubleshooting
+===

+Slug
+==

+If your slugs are not working be sure you have flushed the permalink rules.
+To do this go to the permalinks and save the settings.
+No need to mod the .htaccess file if told.

+Code
+===

 Making a Custom Post Type
-===
+==

 	include('acpt/acpt.php');